Juski07/livecounting/README.md

 This project is a web interface made in the context of a master thesis on the crowd counting and developed by Louis Robins & Henri Collin.

-The online interface is the following [livecounting](https://juski07.github.io/livecounting/)
+The online interface is the following [livecounting](https://juski07.github.io/livecounting/) and it proposes :
+* Upload or take a live picture in order to know how many people are on it.
+* Choose between three differents models depending on the context.

 ## Run the application : client-only approach